Merriespruit tailings dam disaster

 The Merriespruit tailings dam disaster occurred on the night of 22 February 1994 when a tailings dam failed and flooded the suburb of Merriespruit, Virginia, Free State, South Africa.
 Seventeen people were killed as a result.

 Late in the afternoon on the day of the failure, a thunderstorm occurred and about 50 mm of rain fell within 30 minutes.
-When the dam failed, 600 000 m³ of liquid flowed 4 km.
+When the dam failed, 600,000 m3 of mining sludge flowed 4 km.
 The nearest houses were located 300 m downslope of the dam; when the wave of water and tailings reached them, it was 2.5 m high.

 Seventeen people were killed and there was widespread devastation and environmental damage.
 Eighty houses were destroyed.

 Background

 When gold-bearing rock is processed and the gold is extracted, the remaining material is moved to tailings dams as waste, as was the case at the Merriespruit No. 4 facility.

 Method of construction

 As is typical with gold tailings in South Africa, the Merriespruit tailing dam was constructed using the "upstream semi-dry paddock" method, where a "daywall" perimeter is constructed and allowed to settle and dry out (typically carried out during the day and supervised) before slurry is placed in the "nightpan" (typically carried out at night without supervision).
 A penstock is ideally located centrally in the dam and drains water (including stormwater).